nfweb/nfweb-concept/project-brief.md

 ![](website-structure.png)

-###Scopes
+###Sites
-Each scope acts as an independent website and build their own distinguished domain, creating an individual hierarchy and containing content from all other content types.
+Each site acts as an independent website and build their own distinguished domain, creating an individual hierarchy and containing content from all other content types.
-User permissions are given on a scope domain.
+User permissions are given on a site domain.

-The landing page of each scope should be customizabe using some common elements:
+The landing page of each site should be customizabe using some common elements:

 * news feed
 * navigation